Mackerel Tuna

 Colors

-Metallic blue-green upper body with a pattern of dark wavy stripes; silvery-white belly with 1-8 small dark spots between the pectoral and pelvic fins.
+Metallic blue-green on the upper back with a pattern of dark, wavy stripes; the lower sides and belly are silvery-white.
+Distinctive dark spots (usually 1 to 5) are found between the pectoral and pelvic fins.

 Key Features

-- Distinctive wavy black lines on the back above the lateral line
+- Distinctive wavy black stripes on the upper back above the lateral line

-- Small dark spots on the belly near the pectoral fins
+- 1-5 dark spots between the pectoral and pelvic fins

 - Streamlined, torpedo-shaped body with a deeply forked tail